-Melt the butter and syrup in a small pan and then add to the dry mixture.
-Stir to combine.
+Melt the butter and syrup in a small pan and set to one side while mixing the dry ingredients.

 Divide the mixture into 16 even portions.
 Roll each portion into a ball and place on the baking sheets spacing well apart.
 Flatten down a little.

 Bake for 15–18 minutes until just golden.
 Leave on the trays for a couple of minutes and then transfer to wire racks to cool.

 Meanwhile, break the chocolate into pieces and place in a heatproof bowl set over a pan of just simmering water to melt.
 Leave to cool for 5 minutes.

 The biscuits should now have cooled completely.
 Using a pastry brush, thickly paint the chocolate over half of each biscuit, coating both the top and bottom.
 Return the biscuits to the wire racks to allow the chocolate to set.

 These meringues are flavoured with coffee and, when cooked, a little melted chocolate is drizzled over.
 Serve on their own or with whipped cream or ice cream.
 Whatever you choose, they just melt in your mouth.